Second Sunday in Lent | Mark 8:31-38

 Fine, we might say.
 These are wonderful ideas, if a bit impractical.
 After all, one must eat, and these ideas can be found in any worthwhile philosophy.
 So what does any of it have to do with faith?

 Another good question.

-At the center of any meaningful life for oneself is the recognition of the other—another paradox.
-More than that, it is necessary to think of something that is not merely other than oneself but greater than oneself.
-For some of us, it is sufficient to think of the betterment of humanity, political freedom, social improvement.
+At the center of any meaningful life for oneself is the recognition of the other — another paradox.
+It’s more than just thinking of something other than oneself — it’s thinking about something greater than oneself.
+For some of us, it’s sufficient to think of the betterment of humanity, of political freedom, of social improvement.
 What need do we have of faith?
 After all, the idea of God is contrary to reason, isn’t it?

 I suggest that we do a great many things that are contrary to reason, and few people complain.
 We help the weak and the sick, for one thing, a behavior not often seen in other animals.
-No one ever saw an antelope herd stand and fight to protect the weaker animals among them when the lions charged.
+How often do we see an antelope herd stand and fight to protect the weaker animals among them when the lions charge?
 Yet we almost universally regard helping the weak to survive to be one of the noblest human endeavors.
-I believe it is, and like most decent folk I try in various ways to help the weak and the sick and the poor, but I also believe it is not the most purely logical behavior we might pursue.
-Nevertheless, it is the most purely human behavior we can pursue.
+I believe it is, and like most decent folk I try in various ways to help the weak and the sick and the poor, but I also recognize it is not the most purely logical behavior we might pursue — a thought that leads to some dark ends.
+Nevertheless, helping the weak, the sick, and the poor is the most purely human behavior we can pursue.
 It leads us to accept an idea that is greater than any one of us.
 It is one of the finest things we believe.
 You may name the pursuit of it as compassion, or empathy, or simply love, but it is also an act of faith.

 Faith is the assurance of things hoped for, the conviction of things unseen.